- Professor Sotiria Grek

 Selected Book Chapters

-Grek, S. (2019 accepted) Beyond the standardisation vs. contextualisation debate: the role of the OECD in European education governance, in Dolowitz, D., Hadjinsky , M. and Normand, R. (eds) International Organisations and the Globalisation of governance: micro-processes and actor’s configurations, Edgar Publishing.
+Grek, S. (2020) Beyond the standardisation vs. contextualisation debate: the role of the OECD in European education governance, in Dolowitz, D., Hadjinsky , M. and Normand, R. (eds) International Organisations and the Globalisation of governance: micro-processes and actor’s configurations, Edgar Publishing.

-Grek, S. (2019 accepted) Interdependency in Transnational Education Governance, in Popkewitz, T. and Fan, G.. (eds) International Handbook on Educational Policy Studies, Springer.
+Grek, S. (2020) Interdependency in Transnational Education Governance, in Popkewitz, T. and Fan, G.. (eds) International Handbook on Educational Policy Studies, Springer.

 Grek, S. (2014) ‘Reconstructing school inspectorates in Europe: the role of inscribed knowledge', in Freeman, R., Sturdy, S. (eds) Knowledge in Policy: embodied, inscribed, enacted, Policy Press.

 Grek, S. and Lawn, M. (2014) ‘Measuring Europe: creating a 'European educational space', in Carter, C., Freeman, R. and Lawn, M. (eds) Europe: the work of governing, Manchester University Press